2025 Greek Super Cup: Venue

-This will be the first Greek Super Cup to be held at Pankritio Stadium.
+This was the first Greek Super Cup to be held at Pankritio Stadium.

 The Pankritio Stadium was built in 2004.
 The stadium is used as a venue for OFI and was used for Ergotelis and Greece.
 Its current capacity is 26,240.

 Background

 Olympiacos has participated in the Greek Super Cup four times, winning all of them.
-The last time that they had played in the Super Cup was in 2007, where they had won AEL by 1–0.
+The last time that they had played in the Super Cup was in 2007, where they beat AEL 1–0.

-OFI participated in the Greek Super Cup one time in 1987, where they lost to Olympiacos by 1–0.
+OFI participated in the Greek Super Cup once in 1987, where they lost to Olympiacos 1–0.

-The two teams had met each other in the Super Cup once in 1987.
+The two teams met each other once in the Super Cup, in 1987.